kevinmarks/audiospool/README.md

 # audiospool
-The original podcast downloading script, when they were still called audioblogs
+The <a href="http://epeus.blogspot.com/2003/10/bloggercon-live-video.html">original podcast downloading script</a>, when they were still called audioblogs.